 Finally, let’s ask the question again, are external DACs worth it?

 The answer is, absolutely!
 If you enjoy music and want top-notch sound all the time, a good DAC is the way to go!
-However, you need to take all the factors into account before getting into it!
+You can try a good R2R DAC for starters, However, you need to take all the factors into account before getting into it!

 Why are Some DACs Better than the Others?